Lorenc1o/Math_Info_UniversityNotes/Mathematics/4th-year/Global_Geometry_Surfaces/README.md

 [EN]

-For this subject, I present the deliverable assignments in the folder *Assignments* and the class notes together with the solved exercises in the folder *Class_Notes*.
+For this course, I present the deliverable assignments in the folder *Assignments* and the class notes together with the solved exercises in the folder *Class_Notes*.

 The contents covered were:
 Vector fields on surfaces, parallel vector fields, geodesics, exponential function of a point on a surface, Gauss' lemma, Minding's theorem, etc.